Get Medical Marijuana Legally to treat ADHD, Anxiety, Pain Management, Chronic Pain

 However, many unregulated and illegal hemp CBD oils that are designed for vape pens contain the thinning agent propylene glycol.
 The FDA has deemed this chemical safe when used topically or ingested.
 But, it may be toxic when heated and inhaled.
 Since there isn’t enough research to say propylene glycol is safe to vaporize, you may want to consider avoiding this chemical.

-Difference #7: Practical Uses
+Difference #7: Medicinal Uses

 Because of the differences we described above, these oils do not have the same uses.
 If you see a medical marijuana doctor and they think CBD is a good treatment, they will prescribe you a cannabis CBD oil.